migillett/Meshtastic-Listener/README.md

 `WELCOME_MESSAGE` - (optional str, default `None`) Whenever we see a new node on the mesh, we immediately traceroute it.
 Adding this environment variable will include a welcome message.
 Keep welcome messages under 220 characters.

-`BBS_HOURS` - (optional int, default `24`) The number of hours the server will look back for bulletin board service (BBS) messages.
+`BBS_DAYS` - (optional int, default `7`) The number of days the server will look back for bulletin board service (BBS) messages.
 Only BBS messages posted within that window will return when someone runs `!read`.

 `ADMIN_NODE_ID` - (optional str, default disabled) An admin role that allows you to `!clear` the BBS messages.